kolibre/libkolibre-profileservice/README.md

 What is libkolibre-profileservice?
 ---------------------------------
-libkolibre-profileservice is a library built as a client for fetching and setting remote settings on a server.
+Libkolibre-profileservice is a library built as a client for fetching and setting remote settings on a server.
 The library utilizes the wsdl found in the wsdl folder as protocol for the communication.
 The profile wsdl also supports checking for uppdates.